janhenke/quarkus-http-message-signatures/docs/design/implementation-plan.md

 - **Authlete http-message-signatures**: Used for parsing, serializing, and cryptographic operations.
 - **Dependency**: `com.authlete:http-message-signatures`

+### 1.2 Core Dependencies (Quarkus)
+To avoid re-inventing key handling and security infrastructure, the extension will build upon:
+- **`quarkus-security`**: Provides the base security APIs, `SecurityIdentity`, and `IdentityProvider`.
+- **`quarkus-credentials`**: Provides the `CredentialsProvider` API for secure secret retrieval.
+- **`quarkus-vertx-http`**: For integration with the Vert.x HTTP layer.

-### 1.2 Configuration (`runtime`)
+### 1.3 Configuration (`runtime`)
 The extension will provide configuration properties to control its behavior, aligning with Quarkus conventions for security and HTTP.
+To maintain consistency and reduce implementation overhead, the configuration model for keys will follow patterns established by the `quarkus-oidc` and `quarkus-smallrye-jwt` extensions.

 - `quarkus.http.signatures.enabled`: (Boolean) Enable/disable the extension.
 - `quarkus.http.signatures.verify.enabled`: (Boolean) Enable verification of incoming requests.
 - `quarkus.http.signatures.verify.policy`: (Enum) `PERMISSIVE` (verify if present), `ENFORCED` (fail if missing or invalid).
 Default: `ENFORCED`.